-In January 2023, Sophie took part in a virtual panel hosted by the National Council for the Training of Journalists (NCTJ) focusing on safety and resilience in journalism.
+Sophie took part in a virtual panel hosted by the National Council for the Training of Journalists (NCTJ) in January 2023 which focused on safety and resilience in journalism.

 Aimed at students, the event sought to raise awareness about the ever-increasing risks journalists face and how students can manage these risks when they enter the news room.